asherabrams/CV2019/README.md

 8/2015 - 7/2016
 Portland, Oregon
 Provided technical support for commercial clients in Oregon and Washington.
 Performed software and hardware upgrades.
 Verified functionality and resolved technical issues for end users.
 Opened support tickets as needed.
 Followed up with users to ensure satisfaction.
-Skills: Customer Support, Troubleshooting, desktop support and network, Technical Support

 Scan operator
 Ricoh
 3/2014 - 6/2014
 Portland, Oregon
+Client:  PGE.
 Scanned archival documents to digital database using Kofax imaging software and SharePoint web platform.
 Improved efficiency of scanning and data entry process.
 Compiled daily production statistics.
 Trained and supervised incoming team member in all aspects of job.

 Field Service Representative
 Ricoh